-To meet customer expectations, reduce back-office processing costs and stay ahead of the competition, Dutch health insurer VGZ developed and launched a mobile app ‘VGZ Zorg’ allowing customers to access policy information, submit and progress claims via their Apple and Android devices.
+To meet customer expectations, reduce back-office processing costs and stay ahead of the competition, Dutch health insurer VGZ developed and launched a mobile app ‘VGZ Zorg’ allowing customers to access policy information, submit and process claims via their Apple and Android devices.
 The app was developed on Mendix in just weeks and includes sophisticated security and user authentication services integrated by Onegini, a Mendix mobile security partner.

 The VGZ Cooperative is the second largest health insurance provider in the Netherlands.
 Through a number of brands it insures more than four million people and is driven not by profit, but by the desire to offer good, affordable and sensible care to its customer members.